6 popular places to visit in Bangkok (and my first impressions of the Thai capital)

 Or the place with the huge golden statue of Buddha lying down.

-It is also that place where people will cloud your vision and block your view with countless selfies and picture poses in front of the one-hundred-thirty-something feet tall statue.
+It’s also that place where people will cloud your vision and block your view with countless selfies and picture poses in front of the 130-something feet tall statue.